adlnet/xAPI-Spec/xAPI-About.md

 __Learning Management System (LMS)__: "A software package used to administer one or more courses to one or more learners.
 An LMS is typically a web-based system that allows learners to authenticate themselves, register for courses, complete courses and take assessments" (Learning Systems Architecture Lab definition).
-An LMS in this document is used as an example of how a user is identified as trusted within a system and able to access its Learning Experiences.
+An LMS in this document is used as an example of how a user is identified as "trusted" within a system and able to access its Learning Experiences.

 <a name="def-learning-record" ></a>

-__Learning Record__: An account of a Learning Experience that is formatted according to the rules of xAPI.
+__Learning Record__: An account of a learning experience that is formatted according to the rules of xAPI.
 A Learning Record takes on many forms, including Statements, documents, and their parts.
 This definition is intended to be all-inclusive.

 <a name="def-learning-record-consumer" ></a>